Uncovering Common Horse Blanketing Questions and Answers

 What about horse blanket hoods?

 Traditional horse blanket hoods refer to full face coverage, and are not usually waterproof.
-Opt for a neck cover or neck rug if you want extended coverage and waterproofing.
+Choose a neck cover or neck rug if you want extended coverage and waterproofing.
 Whichever one you choose, you’ll need to make sure it’s designed to match the blanket you’re pairing it with or it won’t attach securely.

 What does waterproofing a blanket mean?